View of Washington Square Park from the south towards the fountain and arch

 This tour may not work on all mobile devices.
 The Chrome browser is recommended.

-The CFA’s Immersive Technology Lab (iTLAB) has created an immersive virtual tour of NYU’s degree-granting campuses.
+NYU’s Immersive Technology Lab (iTLAB) has created an immersive virtual tour of NYU’s degree-granting campuses.

 • Use the QR code to view the tour on your smartphone